maximilianperl/maximilianperl.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor in the economics department at Brown University.
+I am a PhD student at the University of Duisburg-Essen and the Research Training Group Regional Disparities and Economic Policy.

-My primary research interests are in econometrics, with a focus on causal inference.
-I have also worked on topics in labor economics, machine learning, and algorithmic fairness.
+My primary research interests are in labor and urban economics.
+I have also worked on topics in political economy.

 I was previously a senior researcher in the Office of the Chief Economist at Microsoft.
-I received my PhD in economics in 2020 from Harvard, where I was awarded the David A. Wells prize for best dissertation.
-I obtained a BA *summa cum laude* in mathematics and economics from the University of Pennsylvania.
+I received a master's in economics in 2020 from the Paris School of Economics, and a master's in economics in 2019 from the University of Mannheim.
+I obtained a bachelor's in mathematics and economics from the Lancaster University.